processing/processing4/CONTRIBUTING.md

 To file a new issue, visit the [Issues](https://github.com/processing/processing4/issues) tab on the repository and click `New issue` then select the most appropriate template and follow the included instructions.
 These templates help maintainers understand and respond to issues faster.

->[!NOTE]
-> Before opening a new issue, check our [troubleshooting](https://github.com/processing/processing/wiki/Troubleshooting) page.
-The answer may already be there.

 ## Working on the Processing codebase

 ### Prerequisites